Ask any Australian and they’ll soon tell you …

 This was once again brought home to me as I awoke 4 hours after taking off from Sydney to find myself still over the continent of Australia. *sigh*

 I was flying to Copenhagen on my birthday to start my 2019 adventures.
 This year they are primarily focused around one country.
 You might be able to guess which one if you’ve been keeping up with the blog posts and my obsessions, otherwise the home-made board game and birthday gift “Sah’s 40-something Travel Quiz – 2019 Edition” might give you a clue.

 Toni, Bill – you guys are awesome!
 I love my board games!
 Though I think my questions were a little on the hard side this time 🤔 I really loved playing the night before I left, and I have to admit the pizza was bloody good😉

 Copenhagen is one of the two stepping stone options you have to get to Greenland.
-Previously, I’d always flown from Reykjavik in Iceland, but I’d never been to Denmark and it was a good opportunity to visit the Visit Greenland offices (I’d worked with them on their upcoming “Ultimate Guide to the Arctic Circle Trail” page last year), and catch up with a friend I’d not seen in 18 years!
+Previously, I’d always flown from Reykjavik in Iceland, but I’d never been to Denmark and it was a good opportunity to visit the Visit Greenland offices (I collaborated with them and wrote most of their Go To Guide to the Arctic Circle Trail last year), and catch up with a friend I’d not seen in 18 years!

 Well, actually, it turns out we had caught up once in that time, but neither of us had remembered it until I mentioned that I’d been to Geneva once for about 8 hours.
 It suddenly dawned on me that the only reason I would have done that was to catch up with him!
 We had both forgotten!
 Ah … failing memories 😧